blakeembrey/authwith/README.md

 #### Flow

-OpenID Connect is identical to OAuth 2.0.
+OpenID Connect is built on top of OAuth 2.0.
 Internally, it will use the `id_token` instead of making a separate request for profile information.

 ## TypeScript